 As soon as you inform your landlord of leaking water from your roof, ceiling, windows, doors or pipes, he or she should take steps to address this issue.
-Failing to do so could result in worse damage over time, as well as the development of a mold issue that leaves you unable to live in the space safely.
+Professionals should

 Toxic black mold, also called Stachybotrys chartarum, can quickly build up in your carpets, walls, ceiling or flooring and spread throughout your space.
 They can then give off spores and mycotoxins that cause serious health issues in humans and house pets.